john-science/python_for_scientists/classes/04_advanced_strings/lecture_04.md

     ...
     >>> f.close()

-This is essentially the same as when we read the CSV file as a raw text file, except a lot of the stripping and splitting has been taken care of for us.
+This is essentially the same as when we read the CSV file as a raw text file, except the stripping and splitting has been done for us.

 #### Read as Dictionaries